0330 822 0505

 Your deposit

-Most lenders will ask for a minimum deposit of between 5%-10% of the purchase price of the property.
-It may be that you already have a large amount of equity available within your current home and simply need to borrow £60,000 in order to complete the next purchase.
+Most lenders require a minimum deposit of 5% to 10% of the property’s purchase price.
+You may already have a large amount of equity in your current home, so you may only need to borrow £60,000 to complete the next purchase.

-If you have a large deposit, you’ll be able to get a better interest rate and you’ll also have more negotiating power when it comes to the terms of your mortgage.
+If you have a large deposit, you’ll be able to get a better interest rate and have more negotiating power regarding the terms of your mortgage.

 The interest rate you’re paying

-The interest rate is one of the most important factors in determining how much you’ll need to repay each month; and the rate you’re offered depends on the other factors we’ve looked at here.
-In the calculations above we’ve assumed an interest rate of 3%, based on the average interest rate for a first time buyer with a 10% deposit.
+The interest rate is one of the most important factors in determining how much you’ll need to repay each month, and the rate you’re offered depends on the other factors we’ve considered.
+In the calculations above, we’ve assumed an interest rate of 3%, based on the average interest rate for a first-time buyer with a 10% deposit.

 The type of mortgage

-You can use our repayment calculator below to see how the repayments could work out for you using a range of different interest rates and terms.
+Use our repayment calculator below to see how repayments could work for you using various interest rates and terms.

 calculator icon